manan-upadhyay/manan-upadhyay/README.md

 # Manan Upadhyay

+Senior Full Stack Developer | AI-Augmented Engineer

-Senior Full Stack Developer with 4+ years of experience designing and delivering scalable, production-grade web applications.
+I am a Senior Full Stack Developer with 4+ years of experience designing and delivering scalable, production-grade web applications.

-I specialize in **React, Next.js, Node.js, Express.js, Nest.js, TypeScript**, and modern system design
-with a strong focus on **architecture, performance optimization, caching, and maintainable codebases**.
+My primary expertise lies in **React, Next.js, Node.js, TypeScript**, and modern system design with a strong focus on **architecture, performance optimization, caching strategies, and maintainable codebases**.

-I work as an **AI-augmented engineer**, using advanced AI agents (GPT-5.2, Claude Sonnet 4.5, Claude Opus 4.5, Gemini) to accelerate development, refactor complex logic, validate edge cases, and keep technical documentation aligned with code — while retaining full ownership of engineering decisions and production reliability.
+I work as an **AI-augmented engineer**, using advanced AI agents (GPT-5.2, Claude Sonnet 4.5, Claude Opus 4.5, Gemini) to accelerate development, refactor complex logic, validate edge cases, and generate technical documentation — while retaining full ownership of engineering decisions and production reliability.

 ---

 ## What I focus on

-- Frontend architecture (React, Next.js, component-driven systems)
+- Frontend architecture (component-driven, scalable UI systems)
-- Backend APIs (Node.js, Express, Nest, REST, authentication, RBAC)
+- Backend APIs (Node.js, REST, authentication, RBAC)
-- Performance optimization (React Query, caching, memoization, code-splitting)
+- Performance optimization (React Query, caching, memoization, code splitting)
-- Database design & query optimization (MongoDB, PostgreSQL)
+- Database design and query optimization (MongoDB, PostgreSQL)
 - Image optimization and Core Web Vitals
-- Clean, well-documented, production-ready code
+- Clean, readable, well-documented code
 - AI-assisted development and documentation (used responsibly)

+---

+## About the repositories here

+Most repositories in this profile are **personal or exploratory projects**.
+Due to working in a service-based organization, **production client projects cannot be open-sourced**.

+These repositories are intended to demonstrate:
+- Engineering approach and structure
+- Code organization and readability
+- Architectural thinking and trade-offs
+- Frontend and backend patterns used in real-world systems

 ---